-- (a) Total shareholder return relative to the Bloomberg REIT Shopping Center index ("BBRESHOP").
+(a) Total shareholder return relative to the Bloomberg REIT Shopping Center index ("BBRESHOP").
 Performance on this metric accounts for 50% of the total LTIAP award.
 The relative shareholder return metric reflects how well we have performed for our shareholders as compared to other companies facing the same general market dynamics.
 The Compensation Committee determined that the BBRESHOP is the best index to use given that it is an industry index made up of primarily companies that own and operate open are shopping centers whose businesses are most closely aligned with ours.
-Total shareholder return takes into account both stock price appreciation and dividends assuming all dividends are reinvested. - (b) Absolute total shareholder return.
+Total shareholder return takes into account both stock price appreciation and dividends assuming all dividends are reinvested.

+(b) Absolute total shareholder return.
 Performance on this metric accounts for 25% of the total LTIAP award and reflects whether we have actually created value and delivered acceptable returns to our shareholders over the 3-year performance period.
-Total shareholder return takes into account both stock price appreciation and dividends assuming all dividends are reinvested. - (c) Return on invested capital.
+Total shareholder return takes into account both stock price appreciation and dividends assuming all dividends are reinvested.

+(c) Return on invested capital.
 Performance on this metric accounts for 25% of the total LTIAP award.
 Return on invested capital reflects how effectively we have allocated our shareholders' capital during that time and incentivizes our executives to make sound, long-term investment decisions that will generate strong future returns to our shareholders.

-The target levels of payout for each of our NEOs in 2017 remain unchanged from prior years.
-Mr. Wood and Ms. Becker can earn an award equal to 50% of target for performance at the threshold level and an award of 150% of target for performance at the stretch level.
-Mr. Guglielmone can earn an award equal to 67% of target for threshold level performance and 133% of target for stretch level performance.
-Payout levels are interpolated for results falling between threshold, target and stretch levels.
+The target levels of payout for each of our NEOs in 2018 remained unchanged from prior years with Mr. Wood's target award at \$5 million and the target awards for Mr. Guglielmone and Ms. Becker at \$900,000 and \$600,000, respectively.
+For Mr. Wood and Ms. Becker, achieving performance at the threshold level of performance entitles him/her to an award equal to 50% of target while performance at stretch entitles him/her to an award at 150% of target.
+For Mr. Guglielmone, those levels of performance entitle him to an award equal to 67% of target for threshold level performance and 133% of target for stretch level performance.
+Payout levels are interpolated for results falling between threshold, target and stretch.

-The levels of performance and target payout percentages for the LTIAP awards for each of our NEOs and the performance actually achieved on each metric for the three year period from January 1, 2015 through December 31, 2017 are set forth in the chart below:
+The performance hurdles to be achieved in order for our NEOs to earn compensation under this program based on relative and absolute total return to shareholders have been unchanged since the program was put into place in 2003.
+The return on invested capital hurdle levels are reset each year to adjust for the impact of acquisitions and other investments made during the previous year.
+The levels of performance and target payout percentages for the LTIAP awards for each of our NEOs and the performance actually achieved on each metric for the three year period from January 1, 2016 through December 31, 2018 are set forth in the chart below: